Vertical gardens are an amazing way to beautify walls and any type of small space for that matter – inside or out.

 8. Plant up a ladder

-Vertical gardens take a more traditional approach, using everything from pergolas to containers to use the vertical plane within the garden.
+Vertical gardens take a more traditional approach, using everything from one or more of these pergola ideas to containers to use the vertical plane within the garden.
 So we love the idea of using old ladder space for a rustic display.

 9. Plant up your balcony